kevin218/Eureka/docs/source/ecf.rst

 '''''''''
 Only used for HST analyses.
 Should differential non-destructive reads be summed together to reduce noise and data volume or not.

+compute_ld
+''''''''''
+Whether or not to compute limb-darkening coefficients using exotic-ld.

+inst_filter
+'''''''''''
+Used by exotic-ld if compute_ld=True.
+The filter of JWST/HST instrument, supported list see https://exotic-ld.readthedocs.io/en/latest/views/supported_instruments.html (leave off the observatory and instrument so that JWST_NIRSpec_Prism becomes just Prism).

+metallicity
+'''''''''''
+Used by exotic-ld if compute_ld=True.
+The metallicity of the star.

+teff
+''''
+Used by exotic-ld if compute_ld=True.
+The effective temperature of the star in K.

+logg
+''''
+Used by exotic-ld if compute_ld=True.
+The surface gravity in log g.

+exotic_ld_direc
+'''''''''''''''
+Used by exotic-ld if compute_ld=True.
+The fully qualified path to the directory for ancillary files for exotic-ld.

+exotic_ld_grid
+''''''''''''''
+Used by exotic-ld if compute_ld=True.
+1D or 3D model grid.

 isplots_S4
 ''''''''''
 Sets how many plots should be saved when running Stage 4.
 A full description of these outputs is available here: :ref:`Stage 4 Output <s4-out>`